 Firstly define exactly where you want to end up.
 This allows you to set up your measurements of what “success” really is like in your business and you define what it looks like when it has got there so that you can set up “targets” to get to.
 Doing this not only tells you what you want – it also tells you what you don’t want, so that you can discard any growth that does not get you ther and focus only on the type of growth that will.

 Secondly, you describe exactly where your business is now.
 This requires a long hard, honest look.
 The SWOT or strengths, weaknesses, opportunities and threats analytical tool allows you to do this dispassionately.
 This establishes the gaps between where you are and where you need to be.

 Thirdly, you create strategies to bridge that gap.
 Knowing where you are in your product development, for example, and knowing what your ultimate products should deliver, allows you to plan for the development of the right product.
 Knowing that you want a multi=store business but also knowing that you don’t have enough capital to expand into other stores allows you to plan a capital investment strategy.

 In this video, I have given you a quick mini-training on the elements of these 3 core steps.
 These 3 core steps are part of the wider 5-step process to write your own business plan.
-If you want to learn how to write your own business plan using the full 5-step process, you can get my free eBook, Checklist, and 4-part video training on how to write your own business plan: –
+If you want to learn how to write your own business plan using the full 5-step process, you can get my free Business Planning Checklist, and separately, my free 4-part video training on how to write your own business plan: –

 - The checklist provides you with the 5 steps and, in each step the questions you need to answer so that you can consider what action you need to take;

-Once accepted, you will be able to download your eBook and Checklist.
-Each video will then be emailed to you in a timed interval so that you have time to learn, absorb, and implement.
+Once you confirm your email, you will be able to download your Checklist or if you get the 4-part training series, each video will then emailed to you in a timed interval so that you have time to learn, absorb, and implement.

 See you there!